NoSubstitute/CB_DeviceDetails/README.md

 # CB_DeviceDetails
-Like CB_QueryDetails but in Swedish
+Like CB_QueryDetails but with Deprovision and some Swedish text.